Made in Dubai

 Salam DakkakFounder, Bait Maryam

-Chef Salam always cooked the most delicious meals for her family, friends and strangers lucky enough to cross her path.
+Chef Salam always cooked the most delicious meals for her family, friends and anyone else lucky enough to cross her path.
 She became a household name, gaining popularity while helming a Saudi cooking show, so decided it was time to give her well-loved recipes – many of which she learnt from her mother Maryam – a home of their own in Dubai.
 Therein began the story of Bait Maryam, a restaurant synonymous with homestyle Levant dishes.

 Bill and Michele JohnsonFounders, Pitfire Pizza Dubai